 - Any medication you normally/regularly take (with a doctors certificate)

 - A belt style wallet to keep money / documents close to you at all times

 - Religious Books / Guidance / Duas’s

 General advice regarding Hajj and Umrah

-Although the authorities of Saudi Arabia do an excellent job in ensuring the Hajj and Umrah experience is as easy as possible, the pilgrimage itself is quite demanding and involves quite a lot of physical exhertion.
+Although the authorities of Saudi Arabia do an excellent job in ensuring the Hajj and Umrah experience is as easy as possible, the pilgrimage itself is quite demanding and involves quite a lot of physical exertion.
 It is always best to perform Hajj or Umrah when in generally good physical condition.
 If you require medication then you should take ample supplies with you, along with a doctors certificate for these.
-As with any trip abroad, it is highly recomended to take out travel insurance to cover you for any unforseen circumstances.
+As with any trip abroad, it is highly recommended to take out travel insurance to cover you for any unforeseen circumstances.